 It’s been a bit since I’ve written about how awful insurance companies’ first settlement offers are in serious injury cases.
 But I’m sure I’ve given a client the speech in the last 24 hours.
 I do it all the time.

 The primary reason the first offer is usually far from the true settlement value is that the insurance company is giving a gut check to the plaintiff.
-They are implicitly asking them whether they are willing to throw some punches to get the money they are entitled to get.
-Plaintiffs’ lawyers complain about this as if it is some sort of holy war between good and evil as if insurance companies have some moral obligation to offer the trial value to settle.
+They are implicitly asking them whether they will throw some punches to get the money they are entitled to get.
+Plaintiffs’ lawyers complain about this as if it is some holy war between good and evil as if insurance companies have some moral obligation to offer the trial value to settle.
 I hate insurance companies and all.
-But I have to admit that if I were them, I would do the exact same thing.
+But I have to admit that if I were them, I would do the same thing.
 Their job is to make a profit for their shareholders, not offer third-party plaintiffs what the insurance company really thinks the claims are worth.
 The game is the game.

 I tell my Insurance Law students about the battle between Professor Williston and Professor Corbin in contracts.
-Williston’s worldview is that you follow the letter of the contract and don’t worry what the parties actually meant.
+Williston’s worldview is that you follow the letter of the contract and don’t worry about what the parties meant.
 I’m oversimplifying all of this but stay with me.
 Corbin wants to dig deep into the parties’ intent in each individual case.
 But here’s the thing: both want to honor the intent of the parties.
-Williston just thinks that sticking to the letter will, in the long run, produce the best results even if it creates some bad results in some specific cases.
+Williston just thinks sticking to the letter will, in the long run, produce the best results even if it creates some bad results in some specific cases.

-State Farm, I think, views bad verdicts the same way.
+I think State Farm views bad verdicts the same way.
 I don’t think State Farm takes into account the quality of the plaintiffs’ lawyer or the intangibles of the plaintiff as much as it should in individual cases.
 But I don’t think they care and I think they view these miscalculations as a cost of doing business because, in the big picture, they make more money low balling plaintiffs and letting the computer evaluate the case.
 There are 3.2 billion reasons to believe they might be right.
-So good for them, but also good for accident lawyers and their clients who are smart enough exploit the weakness in their evaluations and settle the cases that should be settled and take to trial the cases that should be tried.
+So good for them, but also good for accident lawyers and their clients who are smart enough exploit the weakness in their evaluations and settle cases that should be settled and take to trial the cases that should be tried.